tiyegordon/Ada-Application-2018-Tiye-Gordon-Resume/README.md

 >
 >
 ### Project Manager/ Digital Coordinator
-* Results oriented with expreince in digital marketing, project completion and client engagement
+* Results oriented with expreince in digital marketing, project completion, and client engagement
-* Able to communicate with clients via presentations and face-to-face and via web meetings
+* Able to communicate with clients via presentations, face-to-face and via web meetings
-* Skilled in program development, client relationship and strategic planning
+* Skilled in program development, client relationship, and strategic planning
-* Expert in global competitive analysis, segmentation research and institutional benchmarketing
+* Expert in global competitive analysis, segmentation research, and institutional benchmarketing
-* Effective in planning events for various industries including project rollouts, financial planning and strategic initiatives
+* Effective in planning events for various industries including project rollouts, financial planning, and strategic initiatives
 * _PMP in progress (expected date May 2018)_
 ___
 #### TECHNOLOGY START-UP/SOCIAL ENTREPRENUERSHIP EXPERIENCE